 Mitchella Phipps (Beginning Guitar) is a singer/songwriter who returned home to Letcher County after studying sociology and women’s studies at Morehead State University.
 She began work with Appalshop’s Appalachian Media Institute, a youth film-making project, in 2017.
 As an AmeriCorp VISTA at WMMT-FM, she coordinated east Kentucky’s first Girls Rock Camp.
 Mitchella teaches guitar in two afterschool music programs: Junior Appalachian Musicians in southwest Virginia and Passing the Pick & Bow in Letcher County.

 Russell Wright (Intermediate Guitar) is a Letcher County, Kentucky native and a versatile multi-instrumentalist.
 Russell took up the guitar in childhood and latched onto old time banjo largely through the influence of John Haywood.
 He performs solo at local venues and in duos with John Haywood and Kevin Howard.
+Together they perform as the Golden Cowboys of the Golden West.
 Russell taught and led jams at Hometown Music in Whitesburg and currently teaches guitar for Appalshop’s Passing the Pick and Bow afterschool music program.